Repairing DoS Vulnerability of Real-World Regexes: Real-World Regular Expressions

-For example, the expressions $(a^*)^*$ in Example~\ref{ex:pr1} and $(a^*)_1\backslash1$ in Example~\ref{ex:pr3} are vulnerable because there exist a set of attack strings $\{ a^n b \mid n \in \mathbb{N} \}$ on which $(a^*)^*$ and $(a^*)_1\backslash1$ respectively take $\Omega(n!)$ and $\Omega(n^2)$ time.
-Indeed, running an actual matching algorithm such as Python's \textit{re} on these expressions with these attack strings exhibits a super-linear behavior.
-By contrast, the expression $((\text{?=}a)^*)^*$ in Example~\ref{ex:pr2} takes O(n) time on these strings and is in fact invulnerable.
-It is worth noting that $(a^*)^*$ is incorrectly classified as invulnerable in~\cite{10.1007/978-3-662-54580-5_1} both according to their formal definition of vulnerability and by their \textsc{Rexploiter} vulnerability detection tool.
-Although the bug is easily fixable by incorporating $\epsilon$ transitions into their NFA-based formalism in a certain way, this shows the subtlety of formalizing vulnerability.
+It is worth noting that $(a^*)^*$ is incorrectly classified as invulnerable by~\cite{10.1007/978-3-662-54580-5_1}, both according to their formal definition of vulnerability and by their vulnerability detection tool.
+Although the bug is fixable by adding $\epsilon$ transitions to their NFA-based definition in a certain way, this shows the subtlety of formalizing vulnerability.